aurielfournier/CV/Auriel_Fournier_CV.md

 Taught a day long workshop on programming, graphing and data management in R. [materials](https://github.com/aurielfournier/AOU_workshop)
 --->

+_North American Ornithological Conference Twitter Workshop_
+August 2016
+Taught a half day workshop on using twitter as a scientist

+_North American Ornithological Conference R Workshop_
+August 2016
+Taught a day long workshop on programming and graphing and data management in R. [Link to Materials](https://github.com/aurielfournier/naoc_2016_r_workshop)

  _Data Carpentry Workshop_
 Two-day workshops on reproducible research and data management in R, SQL and Open Refine.   \
 - USDA - New Orleans, LA June 2016